 There are certain types of warts that should never be self-treated:

-If self-treatment of common warts is ineffective after four weeks or plantar wart treatment is ineffective after 12 weeks, a physician should be consulted.
-Corns need only be evaluated by a physician if they are particularly persistent and very painful.
-Custom orthotic inserts may be appropriate and can be ordered by a physician.
+If self-treatment of common warts is ineffective after four weeks, or plantar wart treatment ineffective after 12 weeks, a physician should be consulted.
+Corns need only to be evaluated by a physician if they are particularly persistent and very painful.
+Custom orthotic inserts may be considered.

-Those with diabetes, peripheral vascular disease or disorders of the immune system (such as long term steroid users, those taking other immunosuppressive drugs or people with HIV or AIDS) should never self-treat warts because of the risk of secondary infection.
-Of course, if during treatment any sign of infection (such as redness, swelling, tenderness or pus) occurs, consult a physician immediately.
+Those with diabetes, peripheral vascular disease, or immune suppression (long term steroid use, other immunosuppressive drugs, or HIV) should never self-treat warts because of the possibility of secondary infection.
+Of course, if during treatment any sign of infection such as redness, swelling, tenderness, or pus occurs, consult a physician immediately.